-This handbook is intended to describe the policies and resources available to you as graduate students.
+This handbook is intended to describe the policies and resources available to you as graduate students in the Coordinated Doctoral Programs in Biomedical Sciences at Vagelos College of Physicians and Surgeons.
+The graduate programs are centrally administrated by the Vagelos Institute (VI) PhD Pathway.
 Although many topics are dealt with only in brief, this book will direct you to sources of additional information, where appropriate.
 It is critical for graduate students to familiarize themselves with and make use of support structures available through their individual graduate programs.
-Thus, students should regularly consult with both their Directors of Graduate Studies, Program Coordinators, as well as the Office of Graduate Affairs (Biomedicalsciences@cumc.columbia.edu).
+Thus, students should regularly consult with both their Director(s) of Graduate Studies (DGS) and Program Coordinator(s), as well as the VI PhD Pathway (Biomedicalsciences@cumc.columbia.edu).
+The VI Administration is located at 701 W 168th Street, HHSC 4-408.